University of Lisbon: History

-University of Coimbra, the first Portuguese university, was established in Lisbon between 1288 and 1290, when Dinis I promulgated the letter Scientiae thesaurus mirabili, granting several privileges to the students of the studium generale in Lisbon, proving that it was already founded on that date.
+University of Coimbra, the first Portuguese university, was established in Lisbon between 1288 and 1290, when Dinis I promulgated the letter Scientiae thesaurus mirabilis, granting several privileges to the students of the studium generale in Lisbon (apud Ulixbonensem civitatem regiam).
 There was an active participation in this educational activity by the Portuguese Crown and its king, through its commitment of part of the subsidy of the same, as by the fixed incomes of the Church.
 This institution moved several times between Lisbon and Coimbra, where it settled permanently in 1537.

+From the late 18th century onwards, higher education studies were carried out in Lisbon through several "Courses", schools and institutes.
 The current University of Lisbon is the result of the merger of two former public universities of Lisbon, the former University of Lisbon, founded in 1911 and the Technical University of Lisbon, founded in 1930.
 The merger process was initiated in 2011 and was made into law on 31 December 2012.
 As stated on the decree-law No. 266-E/2012, the new University of Lisbon began its legal existence on the day the newly elected rector took office, on 25 July 2013.